This article offers a Group Communication Definition, Elements, Examples, Importance, and Barriers.

 Difference Between Group and Team

-According to our research data, the group and team describe almost the same characteristics, although they contrast in the level of performance.
-The team members are highly collaborative, dedicated, and competent compared to the group members.
+According to our research data, the group and team share almost the same characteristics, although they differ in performance levels.
+The team members are more collaborative, dedicated, and competent than the group members.

 Group Communication

-Group discussion occurs when a group of people regularly interact to achieve a common goal.
+Group discussion occurs when a group of people regularly interacts to achieve a common goal.

-For example, Student Learning Group, Morning jogging group, and so more
+For example, the Student Learning Group, the Morning jogging group, and so on

 Team Communication